- Alpha Assailants

 If you want to launch a Raid on another Lord's Town, go to the Kingdom map, select the target, click the “Raid” button and set the start time for the joint attack.
 Then the window for forming a troop will be displayed.

-You can view information about Raids formed by your allies in the Raids tab of the Military Camp, or in your Order menu.
-If you want to take part in a Raid, click the “Participate” button next to any empty field for new members.
+If a member of your Order or Pact is forming a Raid, you'll see the information about it in the Raids tab of the Military Camp, or in your Order menu.
+To take part in a Raid, hit the "Participate" button next to any empty panel for new participants.

-The Military Camp level in your Town determines the size of the army you can send on a Raid formed by your allies.
-The total number of Raid troops depends on the level of the Council Hall in the Town of the Lord forming the Raid.
+The Council Hall level in your Town determines the headcount of the troop you are sending on a Raid.
+The total number of Raid troops depends on the level of the Military Camp in the Town of the Lord who launched the Raid.

 If there is no Inquisitor in your Town yet, a troop can be sent on a Raid without a leader (Hero/Double), but the troop won’t receive bonuses to their military stats.